Can Deep Neural Networks Predict Data Correlations from Column Names?: Comparing Prediction Methods

-Next, we consider training time.
-Figure~\ref{fig:times} shows training time (in minutes) for the three pre-trained models.
-Here, we report training time for specializing those models to the correlation prediction task (i.e., we do not report time for pre-training which is significantly more expensive).
+Figure~\ref{fig:times} reports training time (in minutes) for the three pre-trained models.
+More precisely, it reports the time for fine-tuning the three models to the problem of correlation prediction (i.e., it does not report time for pre-training which is significantly more expensive).

 Albert and Distilbert have been designed with the goal of reducing overheads, compared to larger models such as Roberta.
-Our results indicate that this approach pays off for our specific prediction task as well.
+The results indicate that this approach pays off for the correlation prediction task as well.
 For instance, training time is more than two times smaller for Distilbert, compared to Roberta.
 Given the slightly better performance of Distilbert, compared to Albert, this model seems like the best alternative to reduce training overheads.
-In the following, due to slightly higher precision, we will use Roberta as default method for correlation predictions.
+In the following, due to slightly higher precision, Roberta is used as default method for correlation prediction.
+Overall, the results support Hypothesis~\ref{hyp:largertime}.